 After becoming a mother, Maureen realized that the best thing for her health was to knit, sew, and crochet, and she eventually enrolled in the Applied Arts Program at the Fiber Craft Studio.
 Her four children attend Green Meadow.

 School of Visual Arts, NYC; Livingston College, Rutgers University; Applied Arts training, Fiber Craft Studio; Waldorf Teacher Training Certification, Sunbridge Institute

 Sandy taught art to grades 4-12 at the Clearview School in Wayne, NJ, for eight years before coming to Green Meadow in 2000.
 Sandy teaches coppersmithing to the 9th grade, geometric floorcloths to the 10th grade, bookcraft to the 11th grade, and leather bookbinding to the 12th grade.

-Sandy serves on the Collegium, Social Health Committee, Social Inclusion Committee, Athletics Committee, and Costume Committee.
-She is co-advisor to the Class of 2017 and is the director of the GMWS equestrian program.
+Sandy serves on the Social Health Committee, Social Inclusion Committee, and Costume Committee.
+She is co-advisor to the Class of 2018 and is the director of the GMWS equestrian program.
 Her two daughters are alumnae of Green Meadow.

 WOODWORK AND BLACKSMITHING